smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

   ----------------------------------------------------------------

 :::note
 The special function key value ACK does not generate any data sent to the Host system.
-It is used to clear the script driver program\'s screen image buffer, typically after a \*STATUS message was received from the host.
+It is used to clear the script driver program's screen image buffer, typically after a \*STATUS message was received from the host.
 (Status messages do not require any response by a human operator, but the driver program may need to clear them in order to manage step timeouts.)
 :::

 ###### Functions

 - **Cursor up/down**: Moves the cursor down or back up to select the function that is inserted into the Function to send field.
-- **Pageup/Pagedown**: When the window shows \"More...\" at the bottom, right-hand corner, use the Paging keys to show other valid values from the entire list.
+- **Pageup/Pagedown**: When the window shows "More..." at the bottom, right-hand corner, use the Paging keys to show other valid values from the entire list.
 - **Enter**: Returns the currently highlighted function and inserts it